Who is Martin Luther King Jr. to us, 50 years later?

 King's vision was ultimately one of hope -- that one day we will reach a more perfect union together.
 I also want to honor that hope.
 I know that I deliver my son a beautiful and also deeply imperfect world, and I also hope that he'll help be part of a generation that pushes our great American dream of living in justice further toward reality.
 "Not one piece of this is your fault, honey," I have said to him, "but it is our responsibility to work to make better."

-Tess Taylor is the author of the poetry collections "Work & Days" and "The Forage House."
+is the author of the poetry collections "Work & Days" and "The Forage House."

 In good times and bad, how to embody King's legacy